Sonophoto/pyDGW/README.md

 # pyDGW
 ***A python3 module that implements a machine for defining and walking Directed State Graphs***

+What is a directed Graph?
+It is a mathematical object: [wikipedia on Directed Graphs](https://en.wikipedia.org/wiki/Directed_graph)

-pyDGW implements methods for adding graph nodes, setting graph nodes to be starting or ending graph nodes, and then initiating a walk thru the graph nodes which continues by calling the callback function of other nodes beginning with the start node and running until it enters an end node. pyDGW also specifies a DGW_data object that is passed along from node to node as the current system state changes.
+pyDGW implements methods for creating directed graphs.
+These methods include adding graph nodes, setting graph nodes to be starting or ending graph nodes, and then initiating a walk thru the graph nodes which continues by calling user specified callback functions in each nodes beginning with the start node and running until it enters an end node. pyDGW also specifies a DGW_data object that is passed along from node to node as the current system state changes.
 This allows the user to keep track of the user's application data and generate final output.

 Directed Graphs can be used to understand and simulate Finite State Machines (FSM).